 In 2024, a total of 70 initiatives were implemented to upgrade process equipment, replace gas burners in furnaces, introduce energy-saving technologies, optimise heat generation and consumption, and modernise lighting systems, etc. Estimated annual savings of fuel and energy amounted to 2,361 thous.
-GJ, equivalent to a reduction of GHG emissions by 174.9 thous. tonnes of CO2.
-The effect in physical terms is 48,114 thous. kW of electricity, 22,334 Gcal of heat, 21,224 tonnes of boiler and heating fuel, 5,238 thous. m3 of dry stripped gas, and 29,003 thous. m3 of natural gas.
+GJ (81.6 tonnes of reference fuel), equivalent to a reduction of GHG emissions by 174.9 thous. tonnes of CO2.
+The effect in physical terms is 48,114 thous. kW of electricity, 22,334 Gcal of heat, 21,224 tonnes of boiler and heating fuel, 5,237 thous. m3 of dry stripped gas, and 29,003 thous. m3 of natural gas.
 Overall spending on the energy saving and energy efficiency initiatives was KZT 5,930 mln.